Best Known For

 "[Music is] an explosive expression of humanity.
 It's something we are all touched by.
 No matter what culture we're from, everyone loves music."

-Billy Joel was born William Martin Joel in the Bronx, New York on May 9, 1949, to Howard and Rosalind Joel.
+Singer-songwriter William Martin "Billy" Joel in the Bronx, New York, on May 9, 1949, to Howard and Rosalind Joel.
 Shortly after he was born, the family moved to a section of America's famous "first suburb," Levittown on Long Island.
 Although his father was an accomplished classical pianist, it was Joel's mother who pushed the young boy to study piano.
-He began playing at the age of four and showed an immediate aptitude for the instrument.
-By the time he was sixteen, Billy Joel was already a pro, having joined his third band before he could drive.
+He began playing at the age of 4 and showed an immediate aptitude for the instrument.
+By the time he was 16, Billy Joel was already a pro, having joined his third band before he could drive.

 It wasn't long before the artist, inspired by the Beatles' iconic Ed Sullivan Show performance, committed heart and soul to a life in music.
 He dropped out of high school to pursue a performing career, devoting himself to creating his first solo album Cold Spring Harbor, which was released in 1970.
 The terms of Joel's contract with Family Productions turned out to be onerous and the artist was unhappy with the quality of the album they released.
 It wasn't a commercial success.